Wahgew/CheatEngine-CheatTables/README.md

 # CheatEngine-CheatTables
-These are some cheat tables I made using cheat engine Some of these cheat tables are not fully completed and some might be patched.
+These are some cheat tables I made using cheat engine.
+Some of these cheat tables are not fully completed and some might be patched.